mnist91/origin/cran-comments.md

 This is a new package that autamatically adds `pkg::` to function names in scripts.

 The Note is for a new submission.
-The mentioned misspelled word are native to R users.
+The mentioned misspelled word are known to R users.